 When a contract employee has two employers whom both have potential legal responsibilities to them, that relationship is known as co-employment.
 Co-employment situations are common when independent contractors are hired through a staffing vendor because both the vendor and its client can claim an employer-employee relationship with the contractor.

 In most cases, the staffing vendor is called the primary employer or employer of record.
 Co-employment risks occur when the client, or “secondary” employer, oversteps the bounds of the contractor-secondary employer relationship.
 Simply put, the client exercises more control over the contract employee than the laws and regulations permit.

 Organizations who overstep their boundaries run the risk of taking on the role of the employer of record as determined by the IRS’s 20 Factor test.
 If an organization is deemed to be the employer of record, they then become responsible for all the tasks their staffing vendor has been performing.

 For example, lawsuits connected to co-employment can result in an organization having to repay lost wages, overtime or benefits.
 In these cases, organizations may also be responsible for any associated court fees, which, since many of these cases are protracted over many years, can accrue over time.

-A famous example of co-employment litigation is the Vizcaino v.
+A famous example of co-employment litigation related to hiring contract workers is the Vizcaino v.
 Microsoft Corp case.
 The court found that Microsoft failed to properly identify the roles of temporary workers, resulting in nearly $100 million in penalties.

 Mitigating Co-Employment Risk